SPJ27/Radium/README.md

 # Radium

 Radium is a Python web framework built with Next.js routing system, becuase I hate Django (just kidding haha wait that wasn't funny).
 Instead of adding routes in a separate file, you create folders and write page functions.
+Also this readme wasn't written using GPT as I have been working with markdown since a long time so I know the syntax and all.

 ---